 In his "Worst of 2004" list, when Lloyd makes a reference to Georgetown in "Southside", Todd says "Georgetown Hoyas.
 Big East Conference" In 2013, Georgetown left the Big East to join the new Catholic 7.

 In his review of "Cooler Than Me" by Mike Posner, his lists a number of things cooler than Mike Posner.
 One being the Bill Engvall Show.
 Now it's safe to say that someone from that show is indeed cooler than Posner.
+Made even more hilarious by the fact that Engvall's show has become a footnote remembered almost solely for launching Lawrence's career.

 In his Top 10 of 2012, he declared Kanye West and Kim Kardashian's kid was going to be seriously screwed and it looks like he's on his way to being right considering reports that they named their daughter North West.